About

 Why should I support your work?

-I'm trying to do something different here — something between journalism and academic writing, and therefore something neither journalism nor academia really knows how to pay for (there's a bit of an incentives pickle when it comes to science writing that's neither superficial pop sci nor bland academic cardboard).
 Reader support is what keeps this project running.
+As a freelancer, there's only so much time I can devote to projects I'm not paid for.
+The more people support R2, the better it'll be.
+That's especially true when it comes to journalistic reviews — something between journalism and academic writing, and therefore something neither journalism nor academia really knows how to pay for (there's a bit of an incentives pickle when it comes to science writing that's neither superficial pop sci nor bland academic cardboard).

 You can best support my work by becoming a patron for the price of one cappuccino per month after taxes and fees (€8).
 For now, patrons don't get any special benefits, but I will add perks as more subscribers join — if you're among the first, you'll have a say in what those perks will be.